biothings/myvariant.info/CONTRIBUTE.md

 6. [Optional] validate HGVS IDs (Details will be shown in the next section)

-7. Commit and send the pull request
+7. Commit and send the pull request.
+Here is a real-world pull request examples from one of our contributors: #13.

 8. And the last, if you have trouble to code a data plugin, you can just produce a dump of JSON document list using whatever tools you like, and send over your dumped file to us.
 But that will require us to load it manually.

 ## `load_data` function
-Parsers should be written in python and structured into JSON format to be uploaded into MongoDB, where the data will be indexed to ElasticSearch.
-Generic functions are can be utilized from the utils.dataload module to help structure data properly into JSON as well as clean up data.
-Further elaboration will be provided.
+Parsers should be written in python and convert the input data file into structured JSON objects.
+We will then take the output and merge them with other data sources at our data backend.
+Some generic helper functions from [`utils.dataload`](src/utils/dataload) module can be utilized to help structure data properly into JSON as well as clean up data.
 Check out the example [src/dataload/sources/sample_src](src/dataload/sources/sample_src) folder.

 The `load_data` function could be divided into two parts: